deeptigp/deeptigp.github.io/index.md

     - ICVGIP 2014

 ## Short Bio
-Deepti is an Assistant Professor in the Dept. of Computer Science in Boston University.
+Deepti is an Assistant Professor in the Department of Computer Science in Boston University and a Member of Technical Staff at Runway.
 Her research interests are in Computer Vision and Machine Learning, with a special focus improving the safety, interpretability, and robustness of computer vision systems.
-She is also a Member of Technical Staff at Runway.
 Previously she spent over 5 years at Meta AI Research working on image and video understanding models, fair and inclusive computer vision models, and ML explainability.
 She obtained her PhD at the University of Texas at Austin in 2017 where she worked with Prof. Alan Bovik on perceptual image and video quality assessment for real-world content.
-She has served as a program chair for NeurIPS 2022 Dataset and Benchmarks track, hosted several tutorials and organized workshops and an area chair for CVPR, ICCV, ECCV, and NeurIPS.

-Deepti served as a program chair of Neural Information Processing Systems'22 datasets and benchmarks track and AIMLsystems'23 and an area chair for several conferences such as IEEE Conference on Computer Vision and Pattern Recognition (CVPR), IEEE Winter Conference on Applications of Computer Vision (WACV), Women in Machine Learning (WiML), and Association for the Advancement of Artificial Intelligence (AAAI).
+She has served as a program chair for NeurIPS 2022 Dataset and Benchmarks track, AIMLsystems'23, and an area chair for several conferences such as IEEE Conference on Computer Vision and Pattern Recognition (CVPR), IEEE Winter Conference on Applications of Computer Vision (WACV), Women in Machine Learning (WiML), and Association for the Advancement of Artificial Intelligence (AAAI).
 She organized several workshops on the topics of responsible and explainable computer vision at top-tier machine learning conferences.